 Create a lemon juice spray for cats using one part freshly squeezed lemon juice and three parts water.
 Spray it on your cat's fur and use a flea comb to get rid of the fleas that emerge on her coat.
 After you've combed out the fleas, wash your cat using a shampoo containing d-limonene to remove any fleas remaining on the coat.

-If you find fleas on your pet, even if you manage to kill all of them, chances are good there are still some living on your furniture or carpet, just waiting for an opportunity to jump back on your cat.
+Even if you manage to kill all of the fleas on your pet, chances are good that there are still some living on your furniture or carpet, just waiting for an opportunity to jump back on your cat.
 Fortunately, there is a lemon juice mixture you can make to help get rid of fleas in these areas.

-Lemon Juice for Laundry
+Lemon juice for laundry

-A third home remedy using lemon juice to help get rid of fleas involves using it to get rid of both fleas and their eggs on your cat's bedding and collar.
+A third home remedy using lemon juice involves using it to get rid of both fleas and their eggs on your cat's bedding and collar.
 Unfortunately, every time your cat lies down on his bedding, there is a good possibility that it is becoming reinfested with fleas.